graduway/redis_app_join/README.md

 # RedisAppJoin

-Sometimes we need to implement application level joins.
+Sometimes you need to implement application level joins.
 It is easy to query User table and get list of user_ids and then query the child record table for records that belong to those users.
-But what if we need to combine data attributes from both tables?
+But what if you need to combine data attributes from both tables?
 This can also be a use case when querying mutliple databases or 3rd party APIs.

 You can use Redis Hashes as a place to cache data needed as you are looping through records.
 Warning - this is ALPHA quality software, be careful before running it in production.